api-platform/docs/core/serialization.md

 denormalization context.
 The `$normalization` variable lets you check whether the context is for normalization (if `TRUE`) or denormalization
 (`FALSE`).

-## Changing the serialization context on a per-item basis
+## Changing the Serialization Context on a Per-item Basis

 The example above demonstrates how you can modify the normalization/denormalization context based on the current user permissions for all books.
 Sometimes, however, the permissions vary depending on what book is being processed.